grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 This document introduces an Authenticated ECH Config Update mechanism to securely deliver and rotate ECHConfig data in-band, during a TLS handshake.
 The goal is to allow servers to frequently update ECH keys (for example, to limit the lifetime of keys or respond to compromise).
 This mechanism does not prescribe or rely on fallback to cleartext; when ECH fails with this mechanism, the connection is terminated and retried with updated configurations rather than exposing the protected name.

-The mechanism supports three authentication methods through the `ech_auth` ECHConfig extension:
+The mechanism supports two authentication methods through the `ech_auth` ECHConfig extension:

-1. Raw Public Key (RPK) - SPKI pinning established from initial authenticated configuration
+1. Raw Public Key (RPK) - SPKI hashing for configuration-specific trust
-2. PKIX - Certificate-based signing with a dedicated Extended Key Usage
+2. PKIX - Certificate-based signing with a critical X.509 extension
-3. DNSSEC - Authentication via DNS Security Extensions

 Each ECHConfig carries at most one signature using the specified method.
 By authenticating ECH configs independently, the mechanism makes ECH key distribution orthogonal to transport.
 The same signed ECHConfig artifact can be conveyed via DNS, HTTPS, or the TLS handshake itself.
 The client will accept it only if the accompanying signature or proof is valid under one of its trust modes.